-Over the course of the last eight years, on-site contact with the utility operators and excavators has had a positive impact in damage prevention.
-Over the past four years, the supplemental funding made available, by this grant to the Kansas City area, has had a similar positive impact.
-Below is a chart, summarizing the field contact these positions have with the excavation and utility communities.
-The year-end report will present the trend of damages per 1000 locates (primarily to natural gas facilities) in the Wichita and Kansas City areas and provide analysis of damage prevention efforts.
+Over the course of the last nine years, on-site contact with the utility operators and excavators has had a positive impact in damage prevention.
+Over the past five years, the supplemental funding made available, by this grant to the Kansas City area, has had a similar positive impact.
+Below is a chart, summarizing the field contact the Wichita and Kansas City metro positions have made with the excavation and utility communities during the first six months of this grant period.
+The number of contacts made with contractors and operators in the field decreased due to the pandemic.
+Direct contact was limited to damage investigations and time spent was the minimum amount needed to complete the investigations.

+The year-end report will present the trend of damages per 1000 locates (primarily to natural gas facilities) in the Wichita and Kansas City areas for CY 2020 and provide analysis of damage prevention efforts.